 - A free eye exam from Vivian Sarabia Optical

 - 20% discount on regular items (Vivian Sarabia Optical)

 - 10% discount on drug testing services (JNW Drug Testing sites)

 If you fail to pay for the required contributions within a specified time, you’re not entitled to claim benefits.

 As mentioned earlier, you must pay at least 9 months’ worth of premium within the 12 months preceding confinement.
 It is clearly stated in the PhilHealth Circular No. 2017-0021.

 Ensure all your procedures are done in a hospital and health maintenance organization (HMO).

 Basically, only surgical procedures are accepted for your PhilHealth coverage.
 Cleaning and tooth extraction are not included.

 When are the deadlines for PhilHealth Payment Contribution?

-Deadline of payment is based on the last digit of the PhilHealth employer number.
+The deadline for payment is based on the last digit of the PhilHealth employer number.